couchbase-examples/couchbase-tutorials/tutorial/markdown/python/python-haystack-pdf-chat/python-haystack-pdf-chat.md

 # frontmatter
 path: "/tutorial-python-haystack-pdf-chat"
 # title and description do not need to be added to markdown, start with H2 (##)
-title: Build PDF Chat App With Couchbase Python SDK and Haystack
+title: Build PDF Chat App With Couchbase Python SDK, Haystack and OpenAI
 short_title: Build PDF Chat App
 description:
   - Construct a PDF Chat App with Haystack, Couchbase Python SDK, Couchbase Vector Search, and Streamlit.